Skip to Content

 How It Works

 The single sensitivity parameter is K on winnow.
-K = 1.5 means “store when the deviation exceeds 1.5 times the current noise floor.”
+K = 2 means “store when the deviation exceeds twice the current noise floor.”
 Because the comparison is multiplicative on the running stdev, the threshold scales with whatever the local noise happens to be — there is no absolute tolerance to pick per signal.
 K itself is dataset-specific: the value here is tuned on the NASA IMS bearing data, and other datasets should sweep K on their own representative signals before deploying.

 The first kalman1d reads from the raw value, not from the median-smoothed stream.
 The Kalman filter’s sensorVariance parameter is the right place to model measurement noise — pre-filtering with median3 would double-filter and leave the chi-squared innovation gate (6.63, a 1% false-alarm test) under-calibrated. esStats and trend still read from smoothed so their running statistics stay noise-protected.